 The safety and dosage of the blue lotus flower are not well-researched.
 Hence, there is no generally accepted dosage, and that is why you should be more careful while using it.
 Children and pregnant or nursing women should also avoid the flower as there is no research on its safety.
 Always consult a doctor before trying the blue lotus flower.

 Egyptians have relied on the benefits of the blue lotus flower since ancient times.
+That is why it is also called the Egyptian blue lotus.
 This psychoactive flower is packed with bioactive compounds that may benefit your mental health.
 It may help relieve anxiety, uplift your spirits, and help you sleep.
 It is also good for your skin as it may delay early signs of aging.
 However, the blue lotus flower can cause problems when used in excess.
 Since the safety standards have not been determined, pregnant and breastfeeding women should consult a doctor before consuming blue lotus flower tea.
 If you experience any adverse effects, limit its use and seek medical advice.

 Frequently Asked Questions